Guerillero/ArcExtractor/README.md

 <h3>Developmental version</h3>
 The next version will contain its own ArcToolbox.
 The hope is that all the end user will need to provide is the list of fields.

+<h3>Colophon</h3>
+Special thanks to @MarkTraceur, @molly, and Stag for their help troublshooting my Python code.